DrewOsmond/bixels/README.md

 3. `npm isntall` to install dependencies
 4. `npm run` to start the app

+## development

+### we used netlify to host the react app

+1. go to netlify and connect your github
-1. git clone this repo
+2. connect this repo to your netlify account
+3. add build commands on netlify and specificy the correct folder to deploy

 ## Challenges
-### creating layers on the canvas that would persist overtime
+### creating layers on the canvas that persit refreshes
 ### locally persisting all changes to the canvases, drawing, name changing, adding layers, canvas strokes, etc.
 ### making the canvas produce smooth and consice strokes